These functions show the essential steps of using MOD for detecting EPSP/EPSCs as described in [1] and applied in [2].

 % is shown in

-% from the MOD method (filter coefficients, threshold, and delay)
+% this is the core function for obtaining the parameters % from the MOD method (filter coefficients, threshold, and delay)

 mod_optimal_detection_filter.m